apache/cordova-plugin-vibration/doc/index.md

     navigator.vibrate([0])

 Passing in a parameter of 0, an empty array, or an array with one element of value 0 will cancel any vibrations.

-Passing in a parameter of 0 or an empty array will cancel any vibrations.

 ## *notification.vibrate (deprecated)